jnk-cons/easy-rscp/docu/docs/getting-started/setup.md

 | jnk-easy-rscp-lowlevel | RSCP interface at the bottom.
 Here you can compile an RSCP request down to the byte, send it and interpret the response.                                    |
 | jnk-easy-rscp-service  | Higher level that hides RSCP subtleties behind services.
 Most users should use this module.
 The scope will be extended in future version. |

+???+ info "Maven central"
+    Currently the library is not yet available in maven central.
+I am working on it

 === "Maven"
     ```xml
     <dependency>